urbanjost/M_starpac/README.md

  NOTE:  Argument definitions and sample programs are given  in  section  D  and section  F,  respectively.
-The  conventions  used  to  present  the following declaration and CALL statments are given in chapter 1, sections B and D.
+The  conventions  used  to  present  the following declaration and CALL statements are given in chapter 1, sections B and D.

                                    Page Plots